-This proxy statement is being furnished in connection with the solicitation of proxies by the board of directors of Compass Group Diversified Holdings LLC, a Delaware limited liability company, which we refer to as the Company, for the 2019 Annual Meeting of Shareholders, which we refer to as the Annual Meeting, of Compass Diversified Holdings, which we refer to as the Trust, to be held on Wednesday, May 29, 2019 at 9:00 a.m., Eastern Time, at our principal executive offices located at 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880 and for any adjournment(s) or postponement(s) of the Annual Meeting.
-The notice of Annual Meeting, proxy statement and proxy are first being mailed or provided to shareholders on or about April 16, 2019.
+This proxy statement is being furnished in connection with the solicitation of proxies by the board of directors of Compass Group Diversified Holdings LLC, a Delaware limited liability company, which we refer to as the Company, for the 2020 Annual Meeting of Shareholders, which we refer to as the Annual Meeting, of Compass Diversified Holdings, which we refer to as the Trust, to be held on Wednesday, May 27, 2020 at 12:00 p.m., Eastern Time, via live audio webcast, and for any adjournment(s) or postponement(s) thereof.
+The notice of Annual Meeting, proxy statement and proxy are first being mailed or provided to shareholders on or about April 14, 2020.
+The Annual Meeting will be a completely virtual meeting.